 Why am I so nervous about the dentist?

 In many cases, people are afraid of the dentist because of previous bad experiences.
-You may have had a procedure go badly or the dentist’s attitude was unbecoming.
-There are also certain triggers about a dental office that may make you more nervous, like the sound of a dental drill.
+You may have had a procedure go badly, or the dentist’s attitude may have been unbecoming.
+There are also certain triggers in a dental office that may make you more nervous, such as the sound of a dental drill.

 Should I tell my dentist I have anxiety?